pmcollins/gumdrop/gumdrop.sql/README.md

 ```

 Gumdrop-SQL assumes we have a serial primary key, so in this case, we just have to tell it about our name and age
 columns.
-Once we have our colum collection defined, we just pass it in to the `Inserter` constructor along with the name
+Once we have our column collection defined, we just pass it in to the `Inserter` constructor along with the name
 of our table.

 Now that we have our `Inserter`, we can insert a row.
-Given an existing JDBC connection, we just say:
+Given an existing JDBC connection, and an entity, we just call
+`insert`:

 ```java